Does your Mercedes-Benz difficult to start, has a loose engine belt, and you hear screeching noises? The problem may be a worn belt tensioner.

 - Start the engine and ensure the belt and tensioner are working properly.

 The average price to change the belt tensioner at the dealer ranges from $400-$650.
 Local repair shops will charge between $280-$450.
-The DIY cost to change the Mercedes-Benz drive belt tensioner ranges between $50-$120, even if you have to buy the tools needed for this job and a new serpentine belt.
+The DIY cost to change the Mercedes-Benz drive belt tensioner ranges between $50 and $120, even if you have to buy the tools needed for this job and a new serpentine belt.

 |Interchange Part Numbers|